NJIT-WIS/mywebclass-simulation/readme.md

 [here](readme.md).
 You will have 2 pull requests on your own repo and your partner(s) will have 2 pull requests on theirs.
 The end result is that each partner should have the experience of the team leader and a team member.

+*You will need to add your partner to as a collaborator in your repository settings, so that they see the project and fork it.*

 ## Steps

 ### 1. [FIRST WATCH THIS VIDEO](https://youtu.be/uNHNLale9A0)